Join The 5000+ Subscribers Who Receive Our Latest Posts In Their Email

 In time, you may find that your cat and dog learn to tolerate one another.
 In a few cases, the cat and dog can never be safely left alone together.
 Employ your best judgment in these situations, and rather be safe.

 As soon as your Beagle's gaze locks onto one of the cats or he begins staring in their direction, clap hands or call his name.
 When he focuses his attention on you, give him a treat and treat him like a prince.
-He has to understand that good conduct is rewarded.
+Your dog has to understand that good conduct is rewarded.
 He also learns he's not allowed to chase the cat.

-If he takes off after the cat run after him.
+When he takes off after the cat run after him.
 Tell him “ NO ”.
 He should learn that he's made a bad choice in chasing the cat because you are very upset.

-As soon as you catch him, put him into a room or his dog crate by himself for a few minutes.
+When you catch him, put him into a room or his dog crate by himself for a few minutes.
 He needs to know that his chasing behavior has a serious result.
 Not only will you not allow it, he will have a time out when he breaks the rules.

 Reinforcing correct behavior teaches your dog what you want him to do.
 Just make sure the delicacies you are giving are more desirable to your dog than the fun of chasing the cat!

 He will also learn to check with you before deciding before deciding to chase the cats.

 I know you are want to stop your Beagle chasing cats but remember to reward your cat as well.
 At some stage, you may need to start rewarding her with a few tasty kitty treats for good behavior when the dogs around.

 You may be able to stop your beagle chasing cats by increasing the time the two of you spend at the dog park.
 A tired dog will not be as inclined to chase the cat.